Written by Lucille Howe

 I hear the soothing sound of birdsong.
 The forest seems to be pulsing with its own gentle rhythm, from the cooing of a wood pigeon to a ‘whoosh’ as the breeze lifts up the leaves in its path.
 It’s a luxury to listen to the nuance of these sounds instead of the drone of modern life.
 “People are most sensitive to sounds between the frequencies of 2,500 and 3,500 hertz,” explains Dr. Li.
 “This is also the range that birds sing in, which might explain why birdsong sounds like music to us.”

-The practice of meditation and centring oneself was around in Japan long before white noise entered modern life.
-So perhaps it is no surprise that shinrin-yoku began there and that official bodies recognize its benefits.
-In 1982, the government declared it a therapeutic act and it became an official part of its preventative healthcare program.
+The practice of meditation and centering oneself was around in Japan long before white noise entered modern life.
+So perhaps it is no surprise that forest bathing began there and that official bodies recognize its benefits.
+In 1982 the government declared forest bathing a therapeutic act, and it became an official part of Japan’s preventative health-care program.
 There are now 44 forests accredited for bathing across the country.

 The rigours of daily life can take their toll on a person physically and mentally.
 Reconnecting with nature can alleviate some serious issues.
-Research shows that two hours of shinrin-yoku can:
+Research shows that two hours of forest bathing can: